 Bring Only What You Need

-I’ve always been bad at following this advice.
+I’ve always been bad at following this advice, and when it comes to adventure travel photography, packing light is your friend.
 I always seem to pack way more than I need, then never even end up using half of it.
 Having a solid idea of what you plan on shooting will help you get an idea of what you actually need to bring.
 Try to stick to bring only equipment that you know you absolutely need.
 If you can’t 100% come up with a reason you need something, it is probably safe to leave at home.
 Having a lighter load will make you much happier when you are twelve hours into a day and your energy is waning.

 This is a big one!
 Your camera may be able to capture photos and video, but it can’t capture the exact idea you’re are trying to convey as you envision it in your mind.
 Jotting down some quick notes about a location, feelings, or a particular shot can help you a lot in the long run when you are trying to put your story together, whether it is a collection of photos, or even a video.